gszypko/spruce/README.md

 The included Makefile can be used to compile by invoking `make` from the command line.
 The Makefile also allows you to specify the name of the executable file with the variable `EXEC`.
 For instance, `make EXEC=test_run` will compile into an executable named `test_run`.
 The default executable name is `run`, which will be used as the name of the executable in all examples below.

+Compiling in this way will generate a directory named `obj` to contain the object (`.o`) file for each source file, with an additional subdirectory `obj/.deps` to contain the dependency (`.d`) files that are generated automatically on compilation.
+This should allow for more efficient recompiling by only recompiling the source files that have changed, then linking with the older, but still up-to-date, object files. `make clean` will delete the executable and clear out the `obj` directory to allow for a clean slate, in case any issues arise.

 # Running
 `mhdtoy` can be run in two different modes, depending on the method used to specify the initial state of the simulation run.